MrShoenel/metrics-as-scores/paper/paper.md

 Considering all available features among the existing groups furthermore allows to assess how different the groups are from each other, or whether they are indistinguishable from one another.

-The name \emph{Metrics As Scores} was derived from its initial application: Examining differences of software metrics across application domains [@honel2022mas].
+The name \emph{Metrics As Scores} was derived from its initial application: examining differences of software metrics across application domains [@honel2022mas].
 A software metric is an aggregation of a raw quantity according to some well-defined standard, method, or calculation.
 In software processes, such aggregations are often counts of events or certain properties [@carleton1999].
 However, without the aggregation that is done in a quality model, raw data and software metrics are rarely of great value to analysts and decision-makers.
 This is because quality models are conceived to establish a connection between software metrics and certain quality goals [@kaner2004software].